mariusspill/StockScreener/README.md

 # StockScreener
-python based stock screener for value investing
+Python based stock screener for value investing.

 # Disclaimer
 This is a first prototype!
 Nothing of it is either polished nor production ready.
 It is supposed to showcase technologies I experimented with and which I want to develop further in an environment that I am pashioned about.
 Components might be missing and the database is currently offline since it is run on my home pc in Germany.